solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 There are also new read-only instructions, which write data to a provided account
 buffer:

-* `SerializeHoldingToSPL`: write holding data in SPL token format
+* `NormalizeToSPLHolding`: write holding data in SPL token format
-* `SerializeMintToSPL`: write mint data in SPL token format
+* `NormalizeToSPLMint`: write mint data in SPL token format

 See the Runtime section for more information on how these are used.